Kitura/Kitura-Credentials/README.md

 ![Apache 2](https://img.shields.io/badge/license-Apache2-blue.svg?style=flat)

 ## Summary
-A pluggable framework for validating user credentials in a Swift server using Kitura
+A pluggable framework for validating user credentials in a Swift server using Kitura.
+A particular plugin for this framework enables authenticating a user in some particular way.
+For example, Open-Id, Facebook login, Google login, and potentially many others.

 ## Table of Contents